Hobo-Hilly/NetworkPlus/Network-Fundies/IPadressing-Schemes/README.md

 IPv4 subnetting

 Classless (variable-length subnet mask):
-Now notice that there's not really technically here in classless addressing, we don't follow the rules of the sub net masks anymore.
-We can actually use class A, B or C addresses that's always signed out there on the internet for you, and then they can break it apart however they want to.
+Now notice that here in classless addressing, we don't follow the rules of the sub net masks anymore.
+We can actually use class A, B or C addresses that's always asigned out there on the internet for you, and then they can break it apart however they want to.
 We can now actually divide it up and we can have so many more networks that are actually much more suited to your space.

 Class   Ranges
 A      | 0.0.0.1 - 127.255.255.255 |